shuntaochen/ArticlesCollections/BooksIRead/Writingaframework.md

 15. Further more, let's create a socket as server binded to a port and accepts data by tcp/ip protocol.

 16. Whenever our server socket receives a socket connection as client, store the client to static memory by a manager class.
+17. Write response by the client socket in store.